Cal Poly Humboldt

 Stress-free & as-advertised cloud storage

 Today, all of Cal Poly Humboldt’s off-site storage and backups live in Backblaze.
-Data first moves to physical servers, and then backs up to their Backblaze B2 storage bucket via Veeam.
+Data first moves to physical servers, and then backs up to their Backblaze B2 Bucket via Veeam.
 There are currently two types of data pushing to Backblaze:

 A lot of times with cloud providers you underestimate the cost or learn something you wish you had known before you signed up.
 Backblaze has been as advertised; we haven’t seen any surprises.